-Bishop Library subscribes to over 150 subject-oriented databases, including newspaper, periodical and reference databases.
+Bishop Library subscribes to over 200 subject-oriented databases, including newspaper, periodical and reference databases.
+We've a LibGuide that'll help you Choose and Use Databases.

 The databases are arranged alphabetically as well as by subject.
-You can view them by subject by clicking the drop down menu at the top of the database list.
-Click here to access the online database list.
+You can view them by subject by clicking the drop down menu at the top of the database list; you can also limit them by type (statistics, streaming video, journal articles, etc.) Click here to access the online database list.

 Some of the databases may have citations to articles, but not the full-text.
 Make sure you click on the "Looking for Full Text" link.